4site-interactive-studios/en-range-slider-embed/README.md

 />
 ```

-### IMPORTANT: You can use this project on any website, but you the `href` attribute must be a URL to an Engaging Networks Donation Page.
+### IMPORTANT: You can use this project on any website, but the `href` attribute must be a URL to an Engaging Networks Donation Page.

 ## Development

-Your js code must be on the `src/app.ts` file.
+Your js code must be on the `src/range-slider.ts` file.
 Styling changes must be on `src/sass`.

 ## Install Dependencies